Sneha4509/Face-Recoginition_/README.md

 state of the HTML, CSS and Vanilla JavaScript with the use of face-API(to recognize person’s face) using sift algorithm to recognize faces also, chrome extension web server for server.

+# Instruction
+All the code write in VISUAL STUDIO CODE editor and Install LIVE SERVER to run the code.
+Lets's run the app by the live server.

+# Demo

 # Download face.api.js
 using the github link https://github.com/Sneha4509/Face-Recoginition_/blob/main/face-api.min.js